sebkoller/moneyguru/README.md

 There are also other sub-folder that comes from external repositories and are part of this repo as git submodules:

-* hscommon: A collection of helpers used across HS applications.
 * qtlib: A collection of helpers used across Qt UI codebases of HS applications.

 # How to build moneyGuru from source